troyerta/cmod-manual/src/ch06-01-faq.md

 ### How is Cmod licensed?

-Cmod is shared under an [ISC License](https://opensource.org/licenses/ISC), which is like a modernized BSD2 License.
+Cmod is shared under an [ISC License](https://opensource.org/licenses/ISC).

 ### Is Cmod open source?

-By implication from the license, Cmod is open source and will always be.
+By implication from the license, Cmod is open source and always will be.

 ### How can I contribute to Cmod?